 Florida Rental Laws - An Overview of Landlord Tenant Rights in Orange Park

 Once a verbal or written agreement is established, Florida’s landlord-tenant laws give the landlord and tenant certain rights and responsibilities.
-As a landlord, you must familiarize yourself with this law to avoid potential conflicts with your tenant.
-The following is a basic overview of the landlord-tenant law in Florida:
+As a landlord, you must familiarize yourself with this policy to avoid potential conflicts with your renter.
+The following is a basic overview of rental policies in Florida:

 Reach Out to Our Property Managers!